FFTW Reference

 transforms (see Section Real Multi-dimensional Transforms Reference).

-Section Wisdom Reference describes the wisdom
+Section Wisdom Reference describes the wisdom mechanism for

 exporting and importing plans.
 Finally, Section Memory Allocator Reference describes how to change FFTW's default memory allocator.